-Ryan Gosling is the quiet centre of noir-like thriller DRIVE.
+Ryan Gosling is the quiet centre of director Nicolas Winding Refn’s L.A.-set, noir-like thriller DRIVE.

 How can someone want to sue director Nicolas Winding Refn after seeing his latest film DRIVE because there isn’t enough driving in it?!?
 I don’t think the title is necessarily literal, you not-very-bright person!

-This visually arresting and violent noir set in present day LA is going to be one of those films that rewards you with more each time you see it, so I’m already looking forward to seeing it again.
-It’s gorgeous to look at – extraordinary panoramic night shots of LA by Refn and his amazing director of photography Newton Thomas Sigel and a pulsing, hypnotic score by Cliff Martinez.
+This visually arresting and violent noir set in present-day L.A. is going to be one of those films that reward you with more each time you see it, so I’m already looking forward to seeing it again.
+It’s gorgeous to look at – extraordinary panoramic night shots of L.A. by Refn and his amazing director of photography Newton Thomas Sigel and a pulsing, hypnotic score by Cliff Martinez.

-And it has an absolutely kick-ass cast: Christina Hendricks takes time off from TV’s Mad Men to portray a pouting modern day moll; Carey Mulligan builds on her sensational debut in An Education as a seemingly calm, sweet mum; Oscar Isaac kills it in a few scenes as her tough guy husband; Bryan Cranston depicts a guy who hasn’t seemed to learn when not to take a chance, quite the opposite of his iconic TV role in Breaking Bad; the marvellous Ron Perlman is a gruff, ageing gangster with a massive chip on his shoulder and lastly there’s a really startling Albert Brooks as a man you absolutely never want to mess with – brilliant.
+And it has an absolutely kick-ass cast.
+Christina Hendricks takes time off from TV’s Mad Men to portray Blanche, a pouting modern-day moll.
+Carey Mulligan builds on her sensational debut in An Education as Irene, a seemingly calm, sweet mum and Oscar Isaac kills it in a few scenes as Standard, her tough-guy husband.
+Bryan Cranston is Shannon, a guy who hasn’t seemed to learn when not to take a chance, quite the opposite of his iconic TV role in Breaking Bad.
+The marvellous Ron Perlman is Nino, a gruff, ageing gangster with a massive chip on his shoulder and lastly, there’s a really startling Albert Brooks as Bernie Rose, a man you absolutely never want to mess with – brilliant.

 Nicolas Winding Refn as a strong visual style as a director and like his previous film Bronson, we see him constructing beautiful shots with painterly accuracy and depth.
 DRIVE is violent so bring a strong stomach but the violence is well handled – brief, shocking and then the camera pulls away.
 And then there’s the driving, which is exhilarating and excellently executed.